The Xometry app works best with JavaScript enabled!

 Does the Size and Shape of a Material Specimen Affect Ultimate Tensile Stress?

-No, the size and shape of the test specimen do not affect the ultimate tensile stress of the material.
-The size of the sample does not matter as the cross-section used in the calculations of tensile strength account for differences in size.
+No, the size and shape of the test specimen do not significantly affect the ultimate tensile stress of the material if standardized test methods are followed.
+The size of the sample does not matter, as the cross-section used in the calculations of tensile strength accounts for differences in size.
 The use of the cross-section in the calculations of tensile strength negates any effect the shape of the test sample has on the outcome of the test.

 How Does Ultimate Tensile Stress Differ From Tensile Strength?

-How Does Stress-Strain Curve Relate to Ultimate Tensile Strength?
+How Does the Stress-Strain Curve Relate to Ultimate Tensile Strength?

 The decrease in stress is due to the “necking” of the material.
-Necking occurs when the force applied in a tensile test is constant but the material experiences a decrease in cross-sectional area.
+Necking occurs when the force applied in a tensile test is still applied but the material experiences a decrease in cross-sectional area.

 How Does Ultimate Tensile Stress Relate to 3D Printing?

-The ultimate tensile stress of a material is a bigger consideration in 3D printing when compared to most other manufacturing methods as the ultimate tensile stress varies more.
-This large variation is a result of 3D printers printing in layers, which makes the material anisotropic.
+The ultimate tensile stress of a material is a bigger consideration in 3D printing when compared to most other manufacturing methods, as the ultimate tensile stress varies more.
+This large variation is a result of 3D printers printing in layers, which makes the material anisotropic when using certain 3D printing processes.
 Other considerations that affect the ultimate tensile stress are the infill percentage and the wall thickness of a 3D-printed part.

-How May the Ultimate Tensile Stress of 3D Printed Items Be Optimized for Particular Uses?
+How May the Ultimate Tensile Strength of 3D Printed Items Be Optimized for Particular Uses?

 The main factor in optimizing the ultimate tensile stress of 3D-printed materials is the z-direction.
 The z-direction refers to the direction perpendicular to the layers being printed.
-The ultimate tensile stress of a material is weakest in the z-direction, so loads in this direction should be avoided.
+The ultimate tensile strength of a material is weakest in the z-direction, so loads in this direction should be avoided.
 Other considerations when optimizing for tensile stress are the material choice, use of fiber reinforcement, infill percentage, and wall thickness.
+Orienting the part to be printed so that the real-life loads are running parallel to the printing z-axis will increase the strength of the part.

-What Part Does Material Choice Play in a 3D Printed Object’s Ultimate Tensile Stress?
+What Part Does Material Choice Play in a 3D Printed Object’s Ultimate Tensile Strength?

 The material choice will greatly affect the tensile strength of the final part.
 Most parts are currently still printed in polymers.
 PLA is one of the most commonly 3D-printed materials as it is cheap and offers some strength.
 However, it is not suitable for most load-bearing applications.
-Therefore, polycarbonate may be used instead as it is a much stronger material.
+Therefore, polycarbonate, ULTEM 9085, or PEEK can be used instead, as they are much stronger materials.

-Is a 3D Printed Object Stronger if the Ultimate Tensile Stress Value Is Higher?
+Is a 3D Printed Object Stronger if the Ultimate Tensile Strength Value Is Higher?

-Does the Printing Speed Have an Impact on the Ultimate Tensile Stress of a 3D Printed Part?
+Does the Printing Speed Impact the Ultimate Tensile Strength of a 3D Printed Part?

-Yes, as the print speed of a 3D print increases, the strength of a part decreases.
-The reason for this decrease in strength is that the print head does not have sufficient time to fully plasticize the polymer.
-This will create imperfections and result in poor adhesion between print layers.
+Yes, as the print speed of a 3D print increases, the strength of a part may decrease.
+The reason for this potential reduction in strength is that the print head does not have sufficient time to fully plasticize the polymer.
+This can create imperfections and result in poor adhesion between print layers.

-Can a 3D Printed Parts Ultimate Tensile Stress Be Predicted Before It Is Printed?
+Can a 3D Printed Parts Ultimate Tensile Strength Be Predicted Before It Is Printed?

 Summary